Expert Advice On Improving Your Home

 Written By Bradford Cuthrell

 According to the U.S. Department of Energy, approximately 55% of energy use in American homes goes toward heating and cooling.
-Loma Linda's hot summer weather probably mean that your energy bill is higher during the warmer months.
-The average resident spends $180 a month cooling their home.
+Loma Linda's hot summers probably mean that your energy bill is higher during the warmer months.
+The average resident spends $180 every month cooling their home.

 Top 10 Best HVAC Companies in Loma Linda